caraweisman/abSENSE/README.md

 i) A file containing the bitscores of homologs of the genes to be analyzed in at least three of the  species (including the focal species itself, so two others).

 ii) A file containing the N evolutionary distances, in substitutions/site, between the focal species and each other species.
 (The distance between the focal species and itself is 0.)
+If you don't already have such distances, a description of how to calculate them relatively painlessly can be found in PAPER CITATION.

 Examples of both of these files can be found for the fungal and insect lineages analyzed in (paper citation).
 The fungal files are Fungi_Data/Fungi_Bitscores and Fungi_Data/Fungi_Distances; the insect files are Insect_Data/Insect_Bitscores and Insect_Data/Insect_Distances.
 They exemplify the formatting required for abSENSE to run (explained in more detail below).